Criminal Justice, A.S.

 (60 credits)

-Upon completing the program of study in Criminal Justice, students will:
+Upon completion of a degree in Criminal Justice, students will:

-• Develop and demonstrate a college-level understanding of the foundations of American criminal law.
+• Demonstrate an understanding of constitutional principles and the foundations of criminal law.

 COLLEGE REQUIREMENTS